oneapi-src/oneDNN/doc/primitives/rnn.md

     - Bias must always be present (that is, the corresponding memory descriptor argument cannot be zero memory descriptor when the RNN operation descriptor is initialized).
+    - oneDNN supports s8 as input data only on systems with Advanced Matrix Extension(AMX) support.

 2. **GPU**
     - No support for GRU